 We prioritise the development of palliative care in the community to ensure more people can access these vital services.

-In rural areas of Kenya basic health care is often provided by community health workers, many of them volunteers.
-We support training for community workers so that they understand, and can provide the essentials, of palliative care.
+In rural areas of Kenya basic health care is often provided by community health volunteers.
+We support training for community volunteers so that they understand, and can provide the essentials, of palliative care.
+Read more about Community Health Volunteer training here.

 We also support the cost of transport for home visits by health workers visiting patients at home.
 We fund motorcycles, cars and four-wheel-drive vehicles suitable for tough, rural terrain to enable home visits to support isolated and housebound patients.